raluca-san/academic-kickstart/content/authors/admin/_index.md

 role: Research Scientist

 # Short bio (displayed in user profile at end of posts)
-bio: I am (Biomedical) Research Scientist interested  in  developing research  that  can  improve  the  clinical  outcome  in  diagnostic, therapeutic, interventional and surgical procedures using data mining, artificial intelligence and robotics.
+bio: I am Research Scientist interested  in  developing research  that  can  improve  the  clinical  outcome  in  diagnostic, therapeutic, interventional and surgical procedures using data mining, artificial intelligence and robotics.

 #interests:
 #- Medical Devices & Applications